-- a registered trade mark owner has the exclusive right to use its registered trade mark as a brand name for the goods or services specified in the registration; - in enforcement (infringement) proceedings, a registered trade mark owner is in a stronger position to stop other people from using an identical or deceptively similar trade mark on the same or similar goods or services as those covered by a trade mark registration.
-There is no need for the registered owner to establish a reputation in the trade mark or that use of the offending mark is likely to deceive or confuse the public;

-- the rights of the registered owner extend throughout the Commonwealth of Australia, not merely to those regions in which reputation can be established; - a trade mark registration acts as a deterrent on the public record to others who may be considering adopting the same or a similar mark; - a trade mark registration is a readily identifiable intellectual property right that can be sold or used as security; and - registration provides a defence to a third party's claim of infringement if the mark is used.
+- A registered trade mark owner has the exclusive right to use its registered trade mark as a brand name for the goods and/or services specified in the registration. - In enforcement (infringement) proceedings, a registered trade mark owner is in a stronger position to stop other people from using an identical or deceptively similar trade mark on the same or similar goods or services as those covered by a trade mark registration.
+There is no need for the registered owner to establish a reputation in the trade mark or that use of the offending mark is likely to deceive or confuse the public. - A trade mark registration acts as a deterrent on the public record to others who may be considering adopting the same or a similar mark. - A trade mark registration is a readily identifiable intellectual property right that can be sold or used as security. - Registration provides a defence to a third party's claim of infringement if the mark is used as registered.